mlaparie/phidget-tools/README.md

 While `phidget -i` will prompt the user for all available options (except selecting a Phidget when several are connected, because I could not test it, but adding `-p SERIAL` should work), one advantage for CLI tools is to suppress all interactions to run them from other scripts and tools.
 Just make sure you provide the compulsory arguments `-n NAME`, `-d DAYS` (though inconvenient, it is a float, so fractions are possible: `-d 0.25` is six hours) and `-y` to skip the final confirmation. `-r RATE` is not mandatory but will obviously be set by most users.

-The 'cycle-rec.sh' example below would allow cycling the execution of `phidget-rec` for `N` phases (first argument), each separated by `WAIT` days.
-These two arguments have to be given first and in that order, and followed by at least the compulsory arguments for `phidget-rec` (in any order) to suppress all input prompts.
+The example Bash script below cycles the execution of `phidget-rec` for `N` phases (first argument), each separated by `WAIT` days.
+These two arguments have to be given first and in that order, and followed by at least the compulsory arguments for `phidget-rec` (in any order) to suppress all input prompts and fully automate the whole routine.
+More complex scheduling could be achieved using `cron` for instance.

 ```bash
 #!/usr/bin/env bash